Sign up for our free newsletter.

 As attorneys, we are trained to be critical, think critically and argue effectively.
 That can make us effective in our work, but when coupled with the “smarter than everyone else” attitude we pick up in law school, it is not necessarily a positive social attribute.

 These days (says the old guy), it seems there is a lot more polarization on issues.
 Maybe in the old days we just didn’t see the rifts so cleanly, or maybe people really were more willing to listen to the other side.
 In debate classes, I remember arriving without knowing which side I would argue.
 Today, I rarely find anyone willing to hear, much less credit, their opposition.

 Conversation is healthy, but strident attacks and lack of empathy undermine any middle ground.
 Climate change, racism, sexism, gay marriage, legalization of marijuana, immigration, terrorists, health care and so on, ad infinitum.
 So often, we don’t discuss and debate, but misconstrue and denigrate those who don’t agree with us.
-Certainly the media has a role in the polarization.
 Once started, the attacks seem to escalate beyond any control.